What is Ulcerative Colitis?

 It can affect the following areas:

-• Left-sided or distal ulcerative colitis: affects just the left colon (up to the splenic flexure)
+• Left-sided colitis.
+Affects just the left colon (up to the splenic flexure).

 Most frequent symptoms of Ulcerative Colitis